Cognigy/migrator/README.md

 - The tool will now start to export your projects and resources.
 This can take a while depending on connection speed and project size
 - After the tool is done, you will see your export in `./build/data/{projectId}`

+## Dependencies
+Some resources, such as Cognigy Lexicons (e.g. citiesEN) or Cognigy Attached Flows (e.g. smalltalkEN) will have other IDs in the target and source environments.

+For that reason you need to create a map and store it in dependencyReplacements.json.
+This map is used to translate the resources from one to the other environment.